mhartl/pivotal-github/README.md

 	    -t, --target TARGET              push to a given target (defaults to origin) -h, --help                       this usage guide

-Additionall, `git story-push` accepts any options valid for `git push`.
+Additionally, `git story-push` accepts any options valid for `git push`.

 ### git story-pull